jessetvogel/rust-web/README.md

 # TinyWeb 🌱 Rust on the client.
 No dependencies.

 Build the client-side with Rust.
-Combine it with any http framework to build fullstack applications in canonical Rust!
+Works with any http framework to build fullstack applications in canonical Rust!

 # What's TinyWeb?